filippo-roc/ryanair-client/README.md

 # ryanair-client
 look for a flight and book it.

-airports available(for now) : Palermo, Milano.
+Airports available(for now) : Palermo, Milano.

+Dates available: one week.

 # Features:
 - flight search